 When moving, you’ll need to ship your household goods and personal belongings as well.
 Here are some tips to make the process go smoothly:

 Using an experienced international moving company like 1st Move International can streamline the process and reduce stress.
-Our specialists handle all the customs paperwork, packing, shipping, and final delivery – letting you focus on the exciting parts of your Montreal move!
+Our specialists handle all the customs paperwork, packing, shipping, and final delivery, ensuring smooth removals to Montreal and letting you focus on the exciting parts of your move!

 Read our guide on how to import personal belongings into Canada.